Cost of Living in Kenya

 We asked people how much they someone comfortably live on in Kenya, they wrote:

 "The cost of living in Kenya varies depending on the city and lifestyle.
 Generally, basic necessities such as food, transportation, and housing are relatively inexpensive.
 However, luxury items such as electronics, imported goods, and entertainment can be more expensive.
-Additionally, the cost of living in Kenya is affected by the exchange rate of the Kenyan shilling to other currencies," explained one expat.
+Additionally, the cost of living in Kenya is affected by the exchange rate of the Kenyan shilling to other currencies," remarked one expat in Kenya.

 Will I save money living in Kenya?

 "Living in Kenya can be significantly cheaper than living in the United States.
 The cost of living in Kenya is generally lower than in the United States, with basic necessities such as food, housing, and transportation being much more affordable.
 Additionally, the cost of healthcare and education is also much lower in Kenya than in the United States.
-As a result, many people find that they can save a considerable amount of money by living in Kenya compared to the United States," explained one expat.
+As a result, many people find that they can save a considerable amount of money by living in Kenya compared to the United States," said one person in Kenya.

 What is the average cost of housing in Kenya?